Factor momentum and the momentum factor

 Past industry returns predict the cross section of industry returns, and this predictability is at its strongest at the one-month horizon (Moskowitz and Grinblatt 1999).
 We show that the cross section of factor

 returns shares this property, and that industry momentum stems from factor momentum.
 Factor momentum is transmitted into the cross section of industry returns via variation in industries' factor loadings.
-Momentum in industry-neutral factors spans industry momentum; factor momentum is therefore not a by-product of industry momentum.
+Momentum in industry-neutral factors spans industry momentum; industry momentum is therefore a by-product of factor momentum, not vice versa.
 Factor momentum is a pervasive property of all factors; we show that factor momentum can be captured by trading almost any set of factors.
-Factor momentum does not resolve the puzzle of momentum in individual stock returns; it significantly deepens this puzzle.

 Institutional performance and smart betas